 John serves as the City Attorney for the City of Sanibel and also has a diverse practice in other government, employment, and business matters, representing businesses, individuals, governmental entities, and special districts.
 His roles range from proactive counseling and document preparation in a boardroom setting, to mediations, arbitrations, and litigation in state and federal court.
 On the counseling side, John acts as general counsel for clients, providing advice, legal opinions, and alternative solutions to issues with the aim of maintaining compliance or otherwise resolving conflict outside of litigation.

 In the event litigation is desired or unavoidable, John has extensive experience in government, business, and employment disputes.
-Regarding business litigation, some of the matters John routinely handles include disputes relating to contracts, real estate, construction, commercial leases, ADA accessibility, business break-ups, and defending against TCPA and other debt collection-related claims.
+Regarding business litigation, some of the matters John routinely handles include disputes relating to contracts, real estate, construction, commercial leases, ADA accessibility, business break-ups, and defending against TCPA and other consumer-protection related claims.
 With respect to employment law, John frequently handles cases involving enforcement of non-compete agreements, defense of FLSA wage and hour claims, and defense of discrimination or retaliation claims.

 When not working, John enjoys spending time with his family and pursuing as many outdoor activities as possible.